acktreptow/react-calculator/README.md

 ![Updated calculator](images/new-calculator.png)

-Overall, this was a very fulfilling project to complete as it significantly increased my React skills.
+Overall, this was a very fulfilling project as it significantly increased my React skills.
 From basic concepts such as how a Create React App template looks like, to more advanced skills like using multiple hooks within one onClick event assigned to a button.

-Additionally, by transforming the calculator's aesthetic to create a better user experience, I also sharped my CSS skills like CSS grid.
+Additionally, by transforming the calculator's aesthetic to improve the UX, I also sharped my CSS skills like CSS grid.

 ## Installation

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/acktreptow/react-calculator.git`
+1. Clone the repository (for Git): `git clone https://github.com/acktreptow/react-calculator.git`
 2. Navigate to the project directory: `cd react-calculator`
-3. Type npm start into the command line.
+3. Type `npm i` into the command line to ensure all dependencies are installed
+4. Type `npm start` into the command line to view it in your preferred browser

 ## Future Enhancements

-I would like to add even more buttons at some point, for example, a decimal point for further functionality.
-However, other uncompleted projects will take priority for the foreseeable future.
+I would like to add even more buttons at some point.
+For example, a decimal point for further functionality.

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at acktreptow@gmail.com
+If you have any questions or feedback, please reach out to me at [alex@treptow.dev](mailto:alex@treptow.dev)